education.vic.gov.au

 The use of assistance animals is protected under the Disability Discrimination Act 1992 (Cth).

-Assistance animals are defined under the Disability Discrimination Act 1992 (Cth) as animals accredited or trained to assist a person with a disability to alleviate the effect of their disability, and to meet the appropriate levels of hygiene and behaviour which are appropriate for an animal in a public place.
+Assistance animals are defined under the Disability Discrimination Act 1992 (Cth) as animals accredited or trained to assist a person with a disability to alleviate the effect of their disability.
+This includes, but is not limited to:

 If a student wishes to bring an assistance animal to school, parents/carers make a request to the principal to seek permission.
-The principal can lawfully ask a person to produce evidence that an animal:
+The principal can lawfully ask the parents/carers to produce evidence that an animal:

-• is trained specifically to assist a person in alleviating the effects of a disability (for example, guide dogs)
+• is trained specifically to assist the student in alleviating the effects of a disability (for example, guide dogs)

-• meets standards of hygiene and behaviour appropriate for a school environment.
+• meets standards of safety, hygiene and behaviour appropriate for a school environment.

 Principals must consider a request by a parent/carer for a student with a disability to attend school with an assistance animal on a case-by-case basis.